Jack Ruby: Early life, family and education

+His troubled childhood and adolescence were marked by juvenile delinquency with time being spent in foster homes.
+He was arrested at the age of 11 for truancy.
+A childhood friend of Ruby's was the boxer Barney Ross.
 From his early childhood, Ruby was nicknamed "Sparky" by those who knew him.
-His sister, Eva Grant, said that he acquired the nickname because he resembled a slow-moving horse named "Spark Plug" or "Sparky" in the contemporary comic strip Barney Google. ("Spark Plug" debuted as a character in the strip in 1922, when Ruby was 11.)
+His sister, Eva Grant, said that he acquired the nickname because he resembled a slow-moving horse named "Spark Plug" or "Sparky" in the contemporary comic strip Barney Google. ("Spark Plug" debuted as a character in the strip in 1922.)
 Other accounts say that the name was given because of his quick temper.
-In either event, Grant stated that Ruby did not like the nickname Sparky, and was quick to fight anyone who called him that.
+Grant stated that Ruby did not like the nickname and was quick to fight anyone who called him that.